Sample-Efficient Deep Reinforcement Learning via Episodic Backward Update: Conclusion

 \section{Conclusion}

-We propose Episodic Backward Update, which samples transitions episode by episode and updates values recursively in a backward manner.
-Our algorithm achieves fast and stable learning due to the efficient value propagation.
-We show that our algorithm outperforms other baselines in many complex domains without much increase in its computational cost.
-We do not change any network structures, hyperparameters and exploration methods from Nature DQN.
-So we hope that we can make further improvements by scheduling parameters and combining other successful deep Q-learning algorithms.
+In this work, we propose Episodic Backward Update, which samples transitions episode by episode, and updates values recursively in a backward manner.
+Our algorithm achieves fast and stable learning due to its efficient value propagation.
+We theoretically prove the convergence of our method, and experimentally show that our algorithm outperforms other baselines in many complex domains, requiring only about 10\% of samples.
+Since our work differs from DQN only in terms of the target generation, we hope that we can make further improvements by combining with other successful deep reinforcement learning methods.